-This strand of the literature suggests that there are four composite sets of variables that are important inputs for understanding the factors that shape and influence minimum wage outputs in developing countries:
+This strand of the literature suggests that there are four composite sets of variables that are important inputs for understanding the factors that shape and influence minimum wage outputs in developing countries: (i) institutional factors; (ii) characteristics of inspectors; (iii) firm characteristics; and (iv) local labor market characteristics.

-- institutional factor;

-- characteristics of inspectors;

-- firm characteristics; and

-- local labor market characteristics.

 A template based on these inputs and outputs can help policymakers derive measures and formulate strategies to ensure an optimal environment for minimum wage enforcement and compliance.

 Institutional factors include the penalty structure for failing to comply with minimum wage regulations, the number of minimum wages, the resources allocated to enforcement, and the conduct of awareness campaigns.
-All play a role in shaping the levels of non-compliance with minimum wage legislation, but their importance varies with the country and labor market context.
+All play a role in shaping the levels of noncompliance with minimum wage legislation, but their importance varies with the country and labor market context.

 The individual characteristics of inspectors can influence how effective they are at achieving compliance.
-These individual characteristics include:
+These individual characteristics include education, experience, and gender.

-- education;

-- experience; and

-- gender.